cerenay/cerenay.github.io/_pages/about.md

 social: true
 ---

-I am a Ph.D. candidate in Economics at the [Norwegian School of Economics, Department of Economics](https://www.nhh.no/en/departments/economics/){:target="\_blank"}.
+I am a researcher at [Telenor Research](https://www.telenor.com/innovation/research/){:target="\_blank"} and a Ph.D. candidate in Economics at the [Norwegian School of Economics, Department of Economics](https://www.nhh.no/en/departments/economics/){:target="\_blank"}.
 I am affiliated to the research group [FAIR - The Choice Lab](https://www.nhh.no/en/research-centres/fair/about/){:target="\_blank"}.

 My supervisor is [Erik Øiolf Sørensen](https://www.nhh.no/en/employees/faculty/erik-oiolf-sorensen/){:target="\_blank"}.
-My main research interests are in the field of behavioral and experimental economics.
+My main research interests are in the field of behavioural and experimental economics.
 My research particularly focuses on preferences over the information in relation to moral decisions.
 You can find my [CV here](/assets/pdf/Ay_CV.pdf){:target="\_blank"}.

-I am joining [Telenor Research](https://www.telenor.com/innovation/research/){:target="\_blank"} in January, 2021!